 The place served very tasty dishes for Americans: cheeses, salami, and homemade sausages, as well as special pizza slices, which could be rolled up and eaten as a sandwich.
 Everything was prepared according to homemade recipes and attracted customers.
 Those who wanted to eat out deliberately sought eateries with Italian menus.

-To ensure customers were not confused and reached their destination, the logo emphasized Italy by using the country’s flag in the image.
-It is placed on a rectangle with rounded corners, demonstrating loyalty and adjustment of Italian recipes to the preferences of American residents.
+To ensure customers were not confused and reached their destination, the logo emphasized Italy by featuring the country’s flag.
+It is placed on a rectangular shape with rounded corners, demonstrating loyalty and the adaptation of Italian recipes to the preferences of American residents.

 The large, italicized inscription in the center was well remembered and reflected a desire for development.